The Importance of Curation in Ecommerce Marketing Strategy

 With the number of US malls expected to drop from 700 to just 150 in the next decade, concerns about the viability of traditional retail are on the rise.
 As shoppers return to in-person shopping after the pandemic, it’s important for ecommerce brands to recreate the hands-on experience of brick-and-mortar retailers.

-Here’s how to optimize your ecommerce marketing strategy by implementing guided selling.
+Combined with personalized digital marketing, there’s another way to personalize the customer journey.
+Here’s how to optimize your ecommerce marketing strategy with guided selling.

-Big data makes consumer research accessible but also confusing due to the sheer amount of information available about shoppers.
-Direct-to-consumer brands have done a superb job of acquiring customers online and collecting first-party data about them.
-Making sense of all that data facilitates the creation of highly personalized shopping experiences, or guided selling.
-In fact, some D2C brands have done so well online that they are flipping the traditional formula upside down by opening brick-and-mortar stores to expand their customer base.
+Data makes consumer research an important but potentially confusing prospect due to the sheer amount of information available.
+Many direct-to-consumer brands have done a superb job of extrapolating the shopping habits of existing ecommerce customers and enhancing their experience with first-party data.
+With time and the tools to make sense of all that data, brands can curate a highly personalized shopping experience, also known as guided selling.
+In fact, some D2C brands have leveraged data so well that they are flipping the traditional formula upside down by opening brick-and-mortar stores to expand their customer base.

 Guided Shopping and Millennial Consumers

-Guided selling takes on particular importance for retailers seeking to attract millennials to their online storefronts.
-Consider these statistics about millennial shopping habits, compiled by conversion rate experts Invesp:
+Guided selling in ecommerce takes on particular importance for retailers seeking to attract customers to their online storefronts.
+Conversion rate experts Invesp show just how vital a market segment, like millennials, can be.
+Here’s a look at millennial shopping habits by the numbers:

 - 67% of millennials prefer online shopping over in-store.

 - 40% of millennials have conducted a voice search to make an online purchase.

 - 8 out of 10 millennials won’t make a purchase without reading a review first.